kevin-kaixu/multi_view_ram/README.md

 ```
  Run `th train.lua -h` to see additional command line options that may be specified.

- If you want to train hierarchy MV-RNN models for all classes, run:
+ If you want to train hierarchy MV-RNN models for every node of all classes, run:
-   ./script/train_hierarchy_mvrnn.sh
+   ./scripts/train_hierarchy_mvrnn.sh

 ###Evaluation
 We have trained all models(MV-RNN models) for every node of class chair(subclass1), you can see the evaluation results following opeartions below.